LBHackney-IT/LBH-Google-auth/README.md

 3. Log in as the admin user
 4. Copy the refresh token that is displayed in the browser and put it in the ADMIN_REFRESH_TOKEN environment variable
 5. Restart the application

+## Update 24/04/2023

+ - This service has now been moved from Heroku to AWS.
+For details of this change please contact david.dean@hackney.gov.uk
+ - As part of this transition, token expiry has been enabled.
+You should see this on your 'exp' claim on the token